citiususc/survivalRKHS/README.md

 # survivalRKHS
 Model-free Variable Selection in Reproducing Kernel Hilbert Space for right-censored data

+M. Matabuena and P. Félix and C. Meixide-Garcı́a

 Abstract.
 A novel variable selection method is presented for those sort of regression problems in survival analysis where the response variable can be right-censored.
 The proposed approach is model-free,